 In December 2020, the CCJPA completed significant Wi-Fi system upgrades to the entire Northern California bi-level fleet which serves both the Capitol Corridor and San Joaquin intercity routes.
 CCJPA, working with Caltrans DRMT, performs this work as a 'center of excellence' on behalf of the State's northern intercity passenger rail systems.
 In due course, this is available to extend to the Southern California fleet.
 The upgrades were completed using a service model approach, in which both the capital, ongoing operating support costs, and the associated amenities (e.g., entertainment and service applications) are amortized over time to allow for appropriate and consistent technology life-cycle upgrades.
-While the bi-level fleet has been upgraded, the new Siemens 'Venture' cars, are tentatively scheduled to be outfitted with the same Wi-Fi system starting in April 2021 and this install may continue into the fiscal year of this Business Plan.
+While the bi-level fleet has been upgraded, the new Siemens 'Venture' cars, are tentatively scheduled to be outfitted with the same Wi-Fi system starting in early 2022.
+This start date has been amended due to overall delays with the Siemens 'Venture' car program deliveries.
+The second phase of the Siemens 'Venture' cars is still expected to be on schedule starting on January 2023 as cars are finalized.
 In addition to portal/landing page features described in Chapter 8, Marketing Strategies, the CCJPA will work with the Wi-Fi to test some internet traffic shaping treatments that can improve the overall passenger experience.